LVH-IT/TwitchCategoryChangeDetector/README.md

 Just replace "PUTYOURCLIENTIDHERE" and "PUTYOURCLIENTSECRETHERE" whith the actual information you got before.
 You will then find your bearer token in the response and you can put it into the config.json file.
-Just keep in mind that your bearer token will expire after the amount of time given in the curl response and you will have to get a now one.
+Just keep in mind that your bearer token will expire after the amount of time given in the curl response and you will have to get a new one.

 You are now done and you can use quickstart.bat to start monitoring a twitch channel.